-- 5 Set ground rules for students, reminding them that no one should be forced to speak in their small group, and that everyone deserves the right to be safe from physical or verbal attack; critical comments or disagreements should be voiced respectfully.
-Note that whatever an individual shares in the small-group exercise or larger talkback will not be shared or referenced outside the context of the class exercise. - 6 Set a timer for seven minutes, with a verbal warning when two minutes are left.
-Instruct students that once the timer starts, they will discuss in their small groups how they think their group should spend its budget to purchase privileges.
+- 5 Set ground rules for small-group discussions, reminding participants that no one should be forced to speak in their small group, and that everyone deserves the right to be safe from physical or verbal attack; disagreements and criticisms should be voiced respectfully.
+Note that whatever an individual shares in the small-group exercise or larger talkback will not be shared or referenced outside the context of the exercise. - 6 Set a timer for seven minutes, with a verbal warning when two minutes are left.
+Instruct groups that once the timer starts, they will discuss in their small clusters how they think their group should spend its budget to purchase privileges.
 Remind students that they can buy as many privileges as their budget will allow, but no more.
-In addition, no privilege can be purchased if someone in the group actively objects. - 7 After the allotted time is up, ask a representative from each group to share their budget amount and what they decided to purchase as a group.
-Ask students to hold questions, commentary or reflections until each group has reported out. - 8 Once everyone has shared, facilitate a conversation using some or all of the following prompts: - Was it difficult to pick out the privileges?
-Why?
-Do you think this was harder for some groups than for others?
-Did the budget available to your group influence the difficulty of the exercise?
-How? - Would you have chosen differently if you were doing this exercise alone?
-How did being in a group influence your advocacy for certain privileges? - Why do you think we structured it as a group exercise as opposed to a solo exercise? - Was it difficult to discuss privileges you may not have with others who may have them, and vice versa? - How did it make you feel to discuss privileges out loud, when many privileges on the list are often not openly identified or named in the course of everyday life? - What emotions came up for you?
+In addition, no privilege can be purchased if someone in the group actively objects. - After the allotted time is up, ask a representative from each group to share their budget amount and what they decided to purchase as a group.
+Ask participants to hold questions, commentary or reflections until each group has reported out. - 8 Once everyone has shared, facilitate a conversation using some or all of the following prompts: - Was it difficult to pick out the privileges?
+Why? - Would you have chosen differently if you were doing this exercise alone? - Why do you think we structured it as a group exercise as opposed to a solo exercise? - Was it difficult to discuss privileges you may not have with others who may have them, and vice versa? - How did it make you feel to discuss privileges out loud, when many privileges on the list are often not openly identified or named in the course of everyday life? - What emotions came up for you?
 Did you find it hard to stay relaxed?
 To hold back tears?
-To listen to others' priorities? - What on the list surprised you? - Why do you think the exercise uses money as opposed to symbolic tokens? - What was it like when you realized different groups had different amounts of money?
+To voice your priorities? - What on the list surprised you? - Why do you think the exercise uses money as opposed to symbolic tokens? - What was it like when you realized different groups had different amounts of money?
 Why do you think the exercise is structured that way?